-- The record class is represented by a struct in C. - Each element of the Modelica record is mapped to its corresponding C representation. - The elements of the Modelica record class are declared in the same order in the C struct. - Arrays are mapped to the corresponding C array, taking the default array layout or any explicit arrayLayoutdirective into consideration.
+- The record class is represented by a struct in C. - Each element of the Modelica record is mapped to its corresponding C representation. - The elements of the Modelica record class are declared in the same order in the C struct. - Arrays cannot be mapped.